beaconcrm/beacon-sample-frontend/README.md

 console.log(response.data);
 ```

 Once you've loaded the channels, you render a select (dropdown) field the [TextField](https://material-ui.com/components/text-fields/) component.
-An example dropdown is below:
+An example dropdown is below: (you'll need to change a few things to make it work)

 ```js
 <TextField